 Airbnb, Homeaway, VRBO and Flipkey all have spaces for rent in Uzbekistan.
 Apartments also get rented out on other hotel booking sites like booking.com.
 These apartments are generally owned by real estate moguls and you are unlikely to share a space with others or even see the owner.
 A decent alternative to more traditional accommodation options.

 Electricity black-outs are an issue in winter in Uzbekistan, though not in Tashkent thus far.
 Ask in advance if this is likely to happen in your apartment block.
+Hot water being turned off is another common feature of life in Uzbekistan.

 The quality of hotels is generally high in Uzbekistan.
 Even in backwaters a decent hotel can be found.
 In the main tourist cities, some wonderful restored mansions are beautiful advertisements for the arts & crafts of the nation.
 These small-scale boutique hotels or bnb’s are the best option for independent travelers.
 In high season, the most desirable rooms are booked out weeks in advance, so secure your room early.
 The big hotels are used by larger tour groups; they tend to be characterless.
 And filled with large tour groups.